 Field Education Student Proficiency Self-Assessment

 The student is to complete a self-assessment on each of the practice behaviors at the midpoint of their field education placement.
-Each practice behavior will be rated on a rising scale of 1 to 5, with 1 being the least proficient to 5 being the most proficient.
+Each of the student's practice behaviors is rated on the following scale.